-4.1 Best Execution
+4.14.1.
+Best Execution

-- (1) The best execution obligation in Part 4 of the Regulation does not apply to an ATS that is registered as a dealer provided that it is carrying on business as a marketplace and is not handling any client orders other than accepting them to allow them to execute on the system.
-However, the best execution obligation does otherwise apply to an ATS acting as an agent for a client. - (2) Section 4.2 of the Regulation requires a dealer or adviser to make reasonable efforts to achieve best execution (the most advantageous execution terms reasonably available under the circumstances) when acting for a client.
-The obligation applies to all securities. - (3) Although what constitutes "best execution" varies depending on the particular circumstances, to meet the "reasonable efforts" test, a dealer or adviser should be able to demonstrate that it has, and has abided by, its policies and procedures that (i) require it to follow the client's instructions and the objectives set, and (ii) outline a process designed to achieve best execution.
+(1) The best execution obligation in Part 4 of the Regulation does not apply to an ATS that is registered as a dealer provided that it is carrying on business as a marketplace and is not handling any client orders other than accepting them to allow them to execute on the system.
+However, the best execution obligation does otherwise apply to an ATS acting as an agent for a client.

+(2) Section 4.2 of the Regulation requires a dealer or adviser to make reasonable efforts to achieve best execution (the most advantageous execution terms reasonably available under the circumstances) when acting for a client.
+The obligation applies to all securities.

+Although what What constitutes ""best execution" varies" will vary depending on (3) the particular circumstances, to meet the "and is subject to a "reasonable efforts" test that does not require achieving best execution for each and every order.
+To meet the "reasonable efforts" test, a dealer or adviser should be able to demonstrate that it has, and has abided by, its policies and procedures that (i) require it to follow the client's instructions and the objectives set, and (ii) outline athe process it has designed to achievetowards the objective of achieving best execution.
 The policies and procedures should describe how the dealer or adviser evaluates whether best execution was obtained and should be regularly and rigorously reviewed.
 The policies outlining the obligations of the dealer or adviser will be dependent on the role it is playing in an execution.
-For example, in making reasonable efforts to achieve best execution, the dealer should consider the client's instructions and a number of factors, including the client's investment objectives and the dealer's knowledge of markets and trading patterns.
-An adviser should consider a number of factors, including assessing a particular client's requirements or portfolio objectives, selecting appropriate dealers and marketplaces and monitoring the results on a regular basis.
-In addition, if an adviser is directly accessing a marketplace, the factors to be considered by dealers may also be applicable. - (4) Where securities listed on a Canadian exchange or quoted on a Canadian quotation and trade reporting system are inter-listed either within Canada or on a foreign exchange or quotation and trade reporting system, in making reasonable efforts to achieve best execution, the dealer should assess whether it is appropriate to consider all marketplaces upon which the security is listed or quoted and where the security is traded, both within and outside of Canada.
+For example, in making reasonable efforts to achieve best execution, the dealer should consider the client1's instructions and a number of factors, including the client1's investment objectives and the dealer1's knowledge of markets and trading patterns.
+An adviser should consider a number of factors, including assessing a particular client1/2s requirements or portfolio objectives, selecting appropriate dealers and marketplaces and monitoring the results on a regular basis.
+In addition, if an adviser is directly accessing a marketplace, the factors to be considered by dealers may also be applicable.

+(4) Where securities listed on a Canadian exchange or quoted on a Canadian quotation and trade reporting system are inter-listed either within Canada or on a foreign exchange or quotation and trade reporting system, in making reasonable efforts to achieve best execution, the dealer should assess whether it is appropriate to consider all marketplaces upon which the security is listed or quoted and where the security is traded, both within and outside of Canada.

-- (5) In order to meet best execution obligations where securities trade on multiple marketplaces in Canada, a dealer should consider information from all appropriate marketplaces (not just marketplaces where the dealer is a participant).
+(5) In order to meet best execution obligations where securities trade on multiple marketplaces in Canada, a dealer should consider information from all appropriate marketplaces (, and not just those marketplaces where the dealer is a participant).
 This does not mean that a dealer must have access to real-time data feeds from each marketplace.
-However, its policies and procedures for seeking best execution should include the process for taking into account order and/or trade information from all appropriate marketplaces and the requirement to evaluate whether taking steps to access orders is appropriate under the circumstances.
-The steps to access orders may include making arrangements with another dealer who is a participant of a particular marketplace or routing an order to a particular marketplace. - (6) For foreign exchange-traded securities, if they are traded on a marketplace in Canada, dealers should include in their best execution policies and procedures a regular assessment of whether it is appropriate to consider the marketplace as well as the foreign markets upon which the securities trade. - (7) Section 4.2 of the Regulation applies to registered advisers as well as registered dealers that carry out advisory functions but are exempt from registration as advisers. - (8) Section 4.3 of the Regulation requires that a dealer or adviser make reasonable efforts to use facilities providing information regarding orders and trades.
-These reasonable efforts refer to the use of the information displayed by the information processor or, if there is no information processor, an information vendor.
+However, its policies and procedures for seeking best execution should include the process for taking into account order and/or trade information from allconsidering activity on appropriate marketplaces and the requirement to evaluate an evaluation of whether taking steps should be taken to access orders is appropriate under the eircumstances on a marketplace to which it does not have access.
+The steps to access orders may include making arrangements with another dealer who is a participant of a particular marketplace.